Jean-alien/big-product-team2/README.md

 ## Techs Used
 This software uses code from several opensource packages.

-- Node js - The client side framework used.
+- Nodejs - The client side framework used.
 - Express - The server side framework used.
-- MongoDB - The database that stores quiz questions/answers and user information including usernames & passwords.
+- MongoDB - The database that stores quiz Q&As and user information including usernames & passwords.
 - Bootstrap - UI framework with multiple web design resources.
 - Bcrypt - Provides password hash function.